 We integrate a broad base of technical analysis tools to help our clients build wealth.
 In addition to these buy/sell signal indicators, a subscription will gain you access to our newsletters that cover the major U.S. Equity, Bond, Commodity, Precious Metal, and Currency markets, using multiple tools simultaneously, including Elliott Wave Theory, Supply and Demand, Momentum Measures, Dow Theory, Chart Patterns, Cycles, Sentiment Measures, Fibonacci Ratio Measures for Price and Time turn-date targets, and Analogs of Current Price Behavior with the Past to name a few.
 Check us out today and start making money!

-"Beloved, do not be surprised at the fiery ordeal among
+"Beloved, do not be surprised at the fiery ordeal among you,

 which comes upon you for your testing, as though

 But to the degree that you share the sufferings of Christ,

 keep on rejoicing; so that also at the revelation of His glory,

 If you are reviled for the name of Christ, you are blessed,